Japanese submarine I-29

-I-29, code-named Matsu (松, Japanese for "pine tree"), was a B1 type submarine of the Imperial Japanese Navy used during World War II on two secret missions with Germany.
+I-29, code-named Matsu (松, Japanese for "pine tree"), was a B1 type submarine of the Imperial Japanese Navy used during World War II on two secret Yanagai missions with Germany, sinking seven cargo ships.
 She was sunk while returning from the second mission.

 Construction

 This was the most numerous class of Japanese submarines – almost 20 were built, of which only one (I-36) survived.
 These boats were fast, had a long range, and carried a seaplane, launched via a forward catapult.

 The keel of I-29 was laid on 20 September 1939 at the Yokosuka Naval Arsenal and launched on 29 September 1940.
 She was commissioned on 27 February 1942, into the 14th submarine squadron under the command of Lieutenant Commander (later Captain) Izu Juichi (伊豆壽市).

 Yanagi missions

 The Yanagi missions fell under the Tripartite Pact which provided for an exchange of personnel, strategic materials and manufactured goods between Germany, Italy and Japan.
 Initially, cargo ships were used to make the exchanges, but when that was no longer possible submarines were used.